-Price of a covering depends on the method of construction (DIY, contractor), as well as quality, and size.
+The price of a covering depends on the method of construction (DIY, contractor) and quality and size.

 The second choice, most common for grill stations, is the pergola.
-It gives shade, pleases the eye with looks, and can be made out of a variety of materials.
+It gives shade, pleases the eye with looks, and can be made out of various materials.
 Pergolas can be made up to your needs or bought in kits.
 There is a variety of options to choose from.

 The third choice is a gazebo.
 It protects the area not only from the sun but also from rain and snow.
 This sort of roofing can elongate a grilling season quite a bit.
 Gazebos work well on bigger lots, as they take a lot of space.
 There are plenty of options to choose from – from materials and style to assembly.

 The last one is a roof over the patio.
 It also protects the grilling station well, but such a location usually requires a range hood installation.
 The information about the need for range hood installation can be found in a grill instruction.
 Adding a roof over the patio in the style of the rest of it creates a unified space.